pavithrang7/UPXUnpacker/README.md

 If you want to unpack multiple UPX Malware sample present in one folder ,simply right click the folder you want and choose sendto->upxunpacker.bat
 It will unpack all upx samples in one go.

+Preferred Loction :

+Paste the 'upxunpacker' folder in C: if you paste in some other location ,change the location in upxunpacker.py and upxunpacker.bat